Trump gives Microsoft 45 days to seal TikTok deal

 In 2018, CFIUS forced China’s Ant Financial to scrap plans to buy MoneyGram International Inc (MGI.O) over concerns about the safety of data that could identify U.S. citizens.

 ByteDance was valued at as much as $140 billion earlier this year when one of its shareholders, Cheetah Mobile (CMCM.N), sold a small stake in a private deal, Reuters has reported.
-The start-up’s investors include Japan’s SoftBank Group Corp (9984.T).
+The startup’s investors include Japan’s SoftBank (9984.T).

-(Reporting by Greg Roumeliotis and Echo Wang in New York and Matt Spetalnick in Washington, D.C.; Additional reporting by David Shepardson, Peter Schroeder and Alexandra Alper in Washington, D.C., Brenda Goh and Engen Tham in Shanghai; Editing by Jacqueline Wong, Dan Grebler and Edwina Gibbs)
+(Reporting by Greg Roumeliotis and Echo Wang in New York and Matt Spetalnick in Washington, D.C.
+Additional reporting by David Shepardson, Peter Schroeder, and Alexandra Alper in Washington, D.C. and Brenda Goh and Engen Tham in Shanghai.
+Editing by Jacqueline Wong, Dan Grebler, and Edwina Gibbs.)